stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The build method uses the code-generated structures for the first time:
+In the `build()` method we use the code-generated structures for the first time to populate the application and engine details:

 ```java
 // Init application descriptor